AlessandroPedroso/AlessandroPedroso/README.md

-# 👋 Olá, seja bem-vindo(a) ao meu perfil!
+# 👋 Hello, welcome to my profile!

-Sou **Alessandro Pedroso** graduando em Engenharia de software e Desenvolvedor Full-Stack com experiência em projetos **front-end** e **back-end**, apaixonado por tecnologia e por criar soluções que agregam valor real aos usuários.
+I'm **Alessandro Pedroso**, a Software Engineering student and Full-Stack Developer with experience in **front-end** and **back-end** projects.
+I'm passionate about technology and creating solutions that deliver real value to users.

-Atualmente, atuo na **Lefisc - Legislação Fiscal**, contribuindo com o desenvolvimento de sistemas modernos e robustos.
+Currently, I work at **Lefisc - Tax Legislation**, contributing to the development of modern and robust systems.

 ---

-### 🚀 Tecnologias e Ferramentas que utilizo:
+### 🚀 Technologies and Tools I Use:

 #### 🔧 Back-end:
 - ![Node.js](https://img.shields.io/badge/-Node.js-339933?logo=nodedotjs&logoColor=white&style=flat)